Yang Rong (businessman): Brilliance Auto

 Yang was the founding chairman of the Chinese auto manufacturer Brilliance Auto, and was involved with the company from the 1990s through 2002.
-Brilliance rose under him to become China’s largest automaker.
+Brilliance rose under him to become China's largest automaker.

-While Yang was in control, Brilliance Auto Group issued a number of IPOs.
+While Yang was in control, Brilliance Auto issued a number of IPOs.
 These included listing a subsidiary Brilliance Auto on the New York Stock Exchange in 1992, the same subsidiary again on the Stock Exchange of Hong Kong (SEHK) in 1999, and that same year a takeover of another listed company Shenhua Holdings on the Shanghai Stock Exchange.
 In the early 2000s, Brilliance became the biggest maker of minivans in China.
 In 2001, Forbes reported that Yang was China's third-richest businessman.

-Yang made a failed bid to build a Brilliance factory in Ningbo, China.
-Ningbo is near the rich coastal city of Shanghai.
-In his attempt Yang incurred the wrath of the governor of the province of Liaoning, Bo Xilai (Bo was later convicted on bribery, corruption, abuse of power, and embezzlement, and sentenced to life imprisonment), as Bo demanded that Yang locate the factory in Liaoning, and Yang refused.
-In 2002, Bo seized Yang's stake of $700 million in Brilliance.
-Bo also accused Yang of embezzlement, and had an arrest warrant issued against him, precipitating Yang's flight from China in July 2002, and since then Yang has been living in exile in the United States.
+Yang made a failed bid to build a Brilliance factory in Ningbo, a city near Shanghai, despite then governor of Liaoning, Bo Xilai, demanded Yang locate the factory in Liaoning.
+In 2002, the Liaoning government seized Yang's stake of $700 million in Brilliance, and accused Yang of embezzlement, leading to an arrest warrant against him.
+Yang subsequently fled China in July 2002, and has been living in exile in the United States since.